The severe 2019/20 bushfires continued until February,

-Unusually dry fuel and hot weather explain high fire activity in southeast Australia.
+Continued very dry fuel and hot weather explain the high fire activity in southeast Australia.

-Total fire carbon emissions were above average at 182 Mt carbon; 24% more than the 2000–2018 average and 14% more than in the previous year.
+Total fire carbon emissions were below average at 80 Mt carbon: 43% below the 2000–2019 average and 53% less than in the previous year.